 Over the years, the popularity of the growler has ebbed and flowed like a trusty tap.
 It was outlawed completely in some places during Prohibition, but by World War II, city kids made an industry out of “rushing the growler” to deliver covered beer containers to local workers (or desperate parents).
 The growler was replaced by the waxed cardboard container in the 50s and 60s, and with the invention of plastic, bars turned their backs on the growler again for cheaper, less breakable options.

-The recent resurgence of the growler is attributed to Charlie and Ernie Otto, who opened their popular draft-only microbrewery in Montana in the late 1980s.
+The recent resurgence of the growler is attributed to Charlie and Ernie Otto, who opened their popular draft-only microbrewery in Wyoming in the late 1980s.
 The small shop wasn’t equipped for distribution, but the pair still wanted to offer their customers a way to enjoy their drafts at home.
 When Charlie stumbled upon his dad’s old tin beer pail in the attic, an idea formed.
 He gave the old container a modern day renovation, trading the tin for glass and silk screening his brewery’s logo onto the sides of the glass jugs.
 And thus, the growler was reborn.

 Today’s growlers are appealing for a variety of reasons.
 Both ecologically- and economically- friendly, growlers are filled right from the tap and topped with a twist-cap that seals in all that hoppy goodness, keeping it fresh for roughly ten days.
 Many breweries and beer shops – like we here at The Growler Guys – offer custom growlers featuring their logos, but they also come adorned with your favorite team’s logo or can be customized for weddings or other events.
 There are even sleek, insulated growlers if you prefer to store your beer in style.
 Available in a range of sizes, they make it easy to enjoy a little or a lot of your favorite brew at home or on the go.